cianeastwood/unit-level-surprise/README.md

-# unit-level-surprise
+# Unit-level surprise in neural networks.
-Code for our paper "Unit-level surprise in neural networks".
+Code for our paper "Unit-level surprise in neural networks" -- coming soon!